EQAR/deqar-docs/docs/data_submission.md

 *e.g. HCERES21*
 *e.g. AT0004*

 ## Institution Data Elements (new institution record)

 Each report must be associated with at least one institution.
 If a record for an institution does not already exist in DEQAR, the institution must be described with the elements below.
 (Note, **as a minimum the institution name, country and website must be provided** for a new record to be created.)
 Before a new record is created, data will be checked against institution data already in DEQAR.
 If a DEQAR institution record is identified as a match, the existing record will take precedence over submitted data.

+### Institution Name

-### Institution Name: One and only one official institution name must be provided for each new institution record.
+One and only one official institution name must be provided for each new institution record.
 Each official institution name that is in a non-Latin script should be accompanied by a transliterated version to support search and discovery.
 It is also recommended that agencies provide an English institution name for each new institution record.
 If provided, the English name will be used for display.
 An institution acronym may also be provided.
 (Note: alternative or other language institution names can be provided through the administrative interface.)

 - **Official Institution Name(\*)** (<code>institution.name_official</code>; conditionally required; string)
 The official name of each institution in the original alphabet must be provided for every new institution record.
 The official name will be indexed for search and may be used as the primary institution name in the search interface if no English institution name is assigned.